fvilarinho/akamai-secure-lke/README.md

 - `Any linux distribution with Kernel 5.x or later` or
 - `MacOS Catalina or later` or
 - `MS-Windows 10 or later with WSL2`

+Please check more details in files `etc/docker-compose.yaml` and `etc/Dockerfile`.

 Just execute the script below to start the packaging using the environment variables specified in the `.env` file:
 ```bash